Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: Deep Cavity

 \subsection{Validation}

-In this section, we extend our previous work \cite{hamedi2023near} by extruding it in the $z$-direction.
-The grid convergence study is performed using the time-averaged drag coefficient, and sound pressure level measured at an observer located $7.16D$ above the cavity's center.
+In this section, we extend our previous work \cite{hamedi2024near} by extruding it in the $z$-direction.
+The grid convergence study is performed using the time-averaged drag coefficient, and OASPL measured at an observer located $7.16D$ above the cavity's center.